Asbestos Vs Fiberglass

 Asbestos is a naturally occurring mineral fiber known for its durability and resistance to heat.
 Historically, it was widely used in construction for insulation, roofing, and fireproofing.
 However, asbestos fibers are hazardous when inhaled, causing severe respiratory diseases such as asbestosis, lung cancer, and mesothelioma.

-• Chrysotile: The most common type, used in roofs, ceilings, walls, and floors.
+Types of Asbestos - Chrysotile The most common type, used in roofs, ceilings, walls, and floors.

-• Amosite: Known for its heat-resistant properties, often used in cement sheets and pipe insulation.
+Amosite Known for its heat-resistant properties, often used in cement sheets and pipe insulation.

-• Crocidolite: Once used for steam engine insulation, now recognized as one of the most hazardous forms.
+Crocidolite Once used for steam engine insulation, now recognized as one of the most hazardous forms.

-Prolonged exposure to asbestos fibers can lead to chronic respiratory diseases.
+Health Risks Prolonged exposure to asbestos fibers can lead to chronic respiratory diseases.
 Due to these risks, asbestos use is now heavily regulated or banned in many countries.

-Asbestos disposal requires meticulous handling to prevent environmental contamination.
+Environmental Impact Asbestos disposal requires meticulous handling to prevent environmental contamination.
 Improper disposal can lead to widespread ecological damage, making safe removal and disposal critical.

 What is Fiberglass?